-We have continued to ensure all new employees in Buying, Merchandising, Design and Technical Services attend our Introduction to Ethical Trading training session at the beginning of their employment.
-The workshop is mandatory and is managed by the brands as part of their induction process.
-This year over 750 employees have attended the workshops.
+All of our employees in Buying, Merchandising, Design and Technical Services have taken part in our Introduction to Ethical Trading workshops.
+The workshop is mandatory and is managed by our brands as part of the induction process.

 Our senior team members are reminded of their responsibilities in the area of purchasing practices via our Leadership Expectations framework.